Kunull/Writeups/docs/pwn.college/System Security/Sandboxing.md

 A hard link is an entry that associates a name with a file.
 This allows us to access `/flag` inside of `/tmp/jail/` using a different name.

-We can pass `olddrifd` to `3`, as it was the last file descriptor which was opened.
+We can pass `olddirfd` to `3`, as it was the last file descriptor which was opened.
 As for `newdirfd`, we can set it to `AT_FDCWD` so that it ignores the the file descriptor, and uses the current working directory.

 ### Exploit